Frances Burney: Life in France: revolution and mastectomy

 In 1801 d'Arblay was offered service with the government of Napoleon Bonaparte in France, and in 1802 Burney and her son followed him to Paris, where they expected to remain for a year.
 The outbreak of war between France and England overtook their visit and they remained there in exile for ten years.
 Although isolated from her family while in France, Burney was supportive of her husband's decision to move to Passy, outside Paris.

 In August 1810 Burney developed pains in her breast, which her husband suspected could be due to breast cancer.
 Through her royal network, she was eventually treated by several leading physicians, and a year later, on 30 September 1811, underwent a mastectomy performed by "7 men in black, Dr. Larrey, M. Dubois, Dr. Moreau, Dr. Aumont, Dr. Ribe, & a pupil of Dr. Larrey, & another of M. Dubois".
 The operation was performed like a battlefield operation under the command of M. Dubois, then accoucheur (midwife or obstetrician) to the Empress Marie Louise and considered the best doctor in France.
-Burney later described the operation in detail, since she was conscious through most of it, as it took place before the development of anaesthetics.
+Burney later described the operation in detail, since she was conscious through most of it, as it took place before the development of anesthetics.